Wisteria eclair

 The recipe

-Combine flour, salt, sugar, baking powder, warm butter and milk in food processor.
-Blend for about ten minutes.
+Combine the flour, salt, sugar, baking powder, butter, water and milk in the bowl of a food processor.
+Blend for around ten minutes.
+Work the dough a little by hand to form a ball.

 Papillon aux raisins